necyberteam/qa-bot/README.md

 ## Development and Testing

 ### Development Server
 When running the default development script (`npm start` or `yarn start`), the application serves the content from the `public` directory using React's development server.
 This shows the default React implementation with hot reloading enabled.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ```bash
 # Start the development server (React implementation)